leonardoLavagna/leonardoLavagna/README.md

      Using the observed outcomes of the number of car accidents in Rome in 2021 a complete Bayesian analysis is carried out with a conditionally i.i.d.
 Poisson distribution statistical model.
      * GitHub Repository of the project: https://github.com/leonardoLavagna/Rome-car-accidents

-  5. **Statistical Evaluation of the lifetime of innovative light bulbs**

-     ...
-     * GitHub Repository of the project

-  6. **A follow-up study on the paper of Carlin and Gelfand (1991)**

-     ...
-     * GitHub Repository of the project

 </details>

 <details>